apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

 Download [flink-sql-connector-oceanbase-cdc-3.0-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/ververica/flink-sql-connector-oceanbase-cdc/3.0-SNAPSHOT/flink-sql-connector-oceanbase-cdc-3.0-SNAPSHOT.jar) and put it under `<FLINK_HOME>/lib/`.

 **Note:** flink-sql-connector-oceanbase-cdc-XXX-SNAPSHOT version is the code corresponding to the development branch.
 Users need to download the source code and compile the corresponding jar.
-Users should use the released version, such as [flink-sql-connector-oceanbase-cdc-2.2.1.jar](https://mvnrepository.com/artifact/com.ververica/flink-sql-connector-oceanbase-cdc), the released version will be available in the Maven central warehouse.
+Users should use the released version, and the released version will be available in the [Maven Central](https://central.sonatype.com/artifact/com.ververica/flink-sql-connector-oceanbase-cdc/versions).

 For JDBC driver, the cdc jar above already contains MySQL JDBC driver 5.1.47, which is our recommended version.
 Due to the license issue, we can not include the OceanBase JDBC driver in the cdc jar.
-If you need to use it, you can download it from [here](https://repo1.maven.org/maven2/com/oceanbase/oceanbase-client/2.4.2/oceanbase-client-2.4.2.jar) and put it under `<FLINK_HOME>/lib/`, you also need to set the start option `jdbc.driver` to `com.oceanbase.jdbc.Driver`.
+If you need to use it, you can download it from [here](https://central.sonatype.com/artifact/com.oceanbase/oceanbase-client/versions) and put it under `<FLINK_HOME>/lib/`, you also need to set the start option `jdbc.driver` to `com.oceanbase.jdbc.Driver`.

 Setup OceanBase and LogProxy Server
 ----------------------